egg-lou/tech-eats/src/foods/lovelite.md

 Are you looking for a refreshment in the middle of a hot day?
 Then this mango graham place is for you!

-(Add Image Here) remove if will not be used
 <p align="center">
   <img src="../assets/images/lovelite.jpg">
 </p>